 After you’ve migrated your SEO data and(/or) set up The SEO Framework (TSF) plugin, it’s time to start improving your pages.

-Search engines love to crawl WordPress pages; but, they’re not fully optimized.
-Luckily, TSF takes care of all critical meta-optimizations for your pages.
-For instance, TSF directs search engines to the correct pages, it informs search engines of connected pages and archives throughout your website, and it correctly sets up titles, descriptions, and social sharing information.
+Search engines love to crawl WordPress pages because their structure is well-known.
+But they still need to be fully optimized.
+Luckily, TSF automatically takes care of all critical meta-optimizations for your pages.
+For instance, TSF directs search engines to the correct pages, informs search engines of connected pages and archives throughout your website, and correctly sets up titles, descriptions, and social sharing information.

-Now, you can optimize your pages yourself, or let TSF handle it for you.
-In either case, you’re in good hands.
+Now, you can optimize your pages or let TSF handle that.
+Either way, you’re in good hands.

 Let TSF handle SEO for you

-If you don’t want to be bothered with SEO, you can let TSF handle it for you!
-TSF intelligently and automatically generates all meta tags for you via its AI: It reads your titles, content, and queries WordPress for additional info; all this will allow TSF to generate your meta tags automatically.
-We spent thousands of hours optimizing this and we will continue to do so even further.
-We firmly believe the solution brought with TSF is the most complex, advanced, and accurate version available for WordPress.
+If you want to avoid being bothered with SEO, you can let TSF handle everything!
+TSF intelligently and automatically generates all meta tags for you via its AI: It reads your titles and content, and it queries WordPress for additional info; all this will allow TSF to generate your meta tags automatically.
+We spent tens of thousands of hours optimizing this and are still doing so.
+The SEO solution brought with TSF is the most advanced yet accurate version available for WordPress.
+We always try to avoid saying “best,” but it is.

-But, if you think some of your pages require a little more love, then let’s improve them even further.
+Still, if some of your pages require a bit more love, let’s improve them even further.

 Handle SEO yourself

 You can find an SEO meta box on every public post type.
-Within this meta box, you’ll see various input fields.
-They’re very straightforward, and they’ll inform you of correctness.
+Within this meta box, you’ll see various input fields; they’re straightforward and will guide you as you type.

-If you think you need a helping hand with filling in the input fields, you should try out our free Focus extension.
-It’ll guide you through the process of focusing your content, which will result in ranking higher for specific keywords and synonyms thereof.
+If you feel you need an extra helping hand with filling in the input fields, you should check out our Focus extension.
+It’ll guide you through the process of focusing your content on a subject, which will result in ranking higher for specific keywords and their synonyms.

 Now, let’s go over the fields.

-Beautifying your pages in search engines can be done by using just the Meta Title and the Meta Description fields.
-TSF will take care of the rest for you.
+Beautifying your results in search engines can be done using the Meta Title and the Meta Description fields.
+TSF might have already filled these in, but you can overwrite that.

 The counters

-On the left (or above, on mobile) of the title and description input fields, you’ll find an enumerating character counter.
-You’ll also find a thin bar, which is the pixel counter.
-The pixel counter calculates the real allowed text-width on Google’s search engine results pages; whereas the character counter is merely a guideline.
-So, you should focus on making the pixel counter green for the best results in Google.
+You’ll find an enumerating character counter on the left (or above, on mobile) of the title and description input fields.
+You’ll also find a thin colored line, which is the pixel counter.
+The pixel counter calculates the allotted text width on Google’s search engine results pages.
+In contrast, the character counter is merely a guideline.
+So, it would be best to focus on making the pixel counter green for the best results in Google Search.

 Social meta settings only have a character counter.
-Here, the characters are the rule instead of a guideline.
+But here, the number of characters is the rule instead of a guideline.

 Meta title

 The meta title is what’s prominently displayed to the user on a search engine.
-It’s crucial to remember that you should—rather, you must—brand your titles.
-So, only use the blog name removal option if you plan to reinsert it yourself thereafter.
+It’s important to remember that you should brand your titles.
+So, only use the blog name removal option if you plan to reinsert the site name yourself.

-The meta title should describe your page in a few words.
-It should be inviting, and it shouldn’t be misleading.
-Good titles lower the bounce rate, and your pages will rank higher because of that.
+The meta title should describe your page in a few words, it should be inviting, and it shouldn’t be misleading.
+Good titles lower the bounce rate, and your pages will rank higher.

 Meta description

 The meta description is what’s displayed beneath the titles on the search engine.
-Like the meta title, it should be inviting, and it shouldn’t be misleading.
-It’s best to describe what your page is about in a few words.
+Like the meta title, it should be inviting and not misleading.
+It’s best to describe your page using an actual sentence without repeating the same words over and over (and over).

 Go social

 The social meta settings help you display your pages beautifully on social media.
 Facebook, Discord, Twitter, Pinterest, and others read Open Graph metadata.
-Twitter, specifically, uses their proprietary meta tags before reading Open Graph meta tags.
+Twitter (an exception) uses its proprietary meta tags before reading Open Graph meta tags.
 We’ve written a tutorial that helps you test these values.

 Advanced: Directing robots and visitors

-Googlebot and Bingbot are web crawlers that read rules (directives) before they continue reading and indexing your pages.
-They follow these rules numinously.
+Googlebot and Bingbot are web crawlers that read directives (rules) before they continue reading and indexing your pages.
+They follow these rules like law.
 In the Visibility tab of the SEO meta settings, you’ll find advanced fields that allow you to direct them.

-These settings are used to deoptimize the current page, so to boost another.
-With that said, it’s important to read the [?]
+You can use these settings to “deoptimize” the current page, intending to boost another.
+It’s essential to read the [?]

 fields before using these settings.
-You can click on blue question marks, and they’ll lead you to Google’s documentation on using these fields, and why you should (or shouldn’t) use them.
+You can click on the blue question marks; they’ll lead you to documentation about using these fields and why you should (or shouldn’t) use them.

 More data: Structure

 The structure tab is brought with the Articles extension.
 This extension helps search engines better understand your timely content (WordPress Posts).
-We highly recommend using this extension.
+We recommend using this extension if you are an avid blogger, publish scientific articles, or have a news website.

 Get guided: Audit

 The audit tab is brought with the Focus extension.
 This extension tests your meta fields and your content for focus keywords and their synonyms.
 Follow these guidelines, and your pages will rank higher.
-Just be sure not to ruin your content while doing so.
+Just be sure not to let it influence your creativity when it’s particularly picky.

 Set a primary category

 If your article (or product) has multiple categories, you may wish to set the most descriptive category as primary.
-You can set it via the radio button at the right of the category.
-This may change the linking structure, and it will change the breadcrumbs displayed in Google.
+You can select it via the radio button at the right of the category (Classic Editor) or via a dropdown at the bottom of the category selection list (Block Editor).
+This feature may change the linking structure, and it will change the breadcrumbs displayed in Google and Bing.
+This feature works with any post type, like WooCommerce Products.

 Crawling takes time

-After you’ve optimized the metadata of a page, the search engine must crawl it again to know what you’ve changed.
-It can take anywhere from a few minutes to a few weeks before they notice the changes.
-However, you can request a priority crawl at Google, which will help them notice changes from just a few minutes up to at most a day.
+After you’ve optimized the page’s metadata, search engines must crawl it again to know what you’ve changed.
+It can take a few minutes to a few weeks before they notice the changes.
+You can request a priority crawl at Google, which can help them notice changes from just a few seconds up to at most a day.

-Search engines (notoriously Google) are also free to ignore your metadata.
-But, the search engine will only do so when it can’t match your metadata to the given query.
-Follow the guidelines brought with the Focus extension to prevent this from happening.
+Search engines (notoriously, Google) can also ignore your metadata.
+But, the search engine will only do so when it can only partially match your metadata to the given search query.
+Follow the guidelines brought with the Focus extension to lower the chances of this happening.